13 The People Analytics Translator Skills

 Active Listening:

 If you think the first step to effective communication involves opening your mouth, think again!
 Active listening is the cornerstone of effective communication.
-It involves fully concentrating, understanding, responding, and remembering what is being said.
-In people analytics, active listening allows you to grasp the nuances of employee concerns, team dynamics, and organizational challenges.
-Often a people analytics need presents itself in the form of a complaint, a question, or a hard to define problem.
-It is your job to listen, asks questions to get a better understanding, and ensure that you are hearing the true need.
+It involves fully concentrating, understanding, responding, and remembering what is said.
+In People Analytics, active listening allows you to grasp the nuances of employee concerns, team dynamics, and organizational challenges.
+Often a People Analytics need presents itself in the form of a complaint, a question, or a hard-to-define problem.
+It is your job to listen, ask questions to get a better understanding, and ensure that you are hearing the true need.

-Even when you get a seemingly straightforward request for data you need to apply active listening.
-Let’s say there is a direct request such as, ‘Tell me this year’s attrition rate.’
-An analyst might just say ‘okay’ and run off to get the number.
-An exceptional people analytics professional would respond, ‘Sure.
-Is there anything about our attrition that you are particularly interested in understanding better?’
-By questioning and listening, you might learn that the real concern is whether the attrition is higher than industry average, in which case you could gather that information as a comparison.
-Or, maybe it’s a concern about attrition in a certain department or location, in which case you can supply the associated attrition rates.
-Taking the time to ask and listen allows you to understand the context and goal, so you can provide more relevant insights and solutions.
+Even when you get a seemingly straightforward request for data, you need to apply active listening.
+Let’s say there is a direct request about attrition (a.k.a., people leaving a company) such as, “How many people quit this year?”
+A regular analyst might just go get the number.
+An exceptional People Analytics professional would respond, “Sure.
+Is there anything about our attrition that you are particularly interested in understanding better?”
+By questioning and listening, you might learn that the real concern is whether the attrition is higher than the industry average, in which case you could gather that information as a comparison.
+Or, maybe you would learn that the request came because there was concern about a certain department or location.
+In which case you can more appropriately provide those specific numbers.
+Taking the time to ask and listen allows you to understand the context and goal so you can provide more relevant insights and solutions.

 Actions to improve active listening skills:

-While data is important, your ability to interpret and present it with clarity is more important.
-Instead of focusing on elaborate visualizations, or fancy statistical explanations, focus on simplicity and emphasize clarity in your data communication.
+While data is important, your ability to interpret and present it clearly is more important.
+Instead of elaborate visualizations, or fancy statistical explanations, focus on simplicity and emphasize clarity in your data communication.
 Work to make your insights as straightforward and easily understood by others as possible.
-Your communication should be quickly understood by individuals who many not have any analytics background.
+Your communication should be quickly understood by individuals who may not have any analytics background.
 It also should not be unnecessarily detailed.
-Even if you spent three weeks researching, cleaning data, and running analyses, your audience doesn’t need to hear about that time.
+Even if you spent three weeks researching, cleaning data, and running analyses, your audience doesn’t need to hear about that effort.
 They only need to hear the insights and how those insights are relevant to the issue of interest.

 Actions for communicating clearly: